nmshd/documentation/_docs_integrate/integration-example.md

 }
 ```

-Before we actually create the template, we want to ensure the validity of the Request and its items.
+Before we actually create the RelationshipTemplate, we want to ensure the validity of the Request and its items.

 {% include rapidoc api_route_regex="^post /api/v2/Requests/Outgoing/Validate$" %}